Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Information Content of the Measurement Record - Simulation

 In this section, we address fundamental aspects of information loss in our measurement schemes and formally quantify it using mutual information.
 Here, we look at the mutual information $I(P_0,A_{1:T})$, as we vary the record length $T$ and strength $x$ of our measurement schemes on random initial states.
 We focus on two key effects: \begin{enumerate} \item The saturation of mutual information with increasing $T$, \item The emergence of scaling with small $x$ and large $T$, consistent with the continuum limit. \end{enumerate}

 We will restrict our analysis to the qubit setting.
 For initial states, we use the (pure) up and down states (the Pauli-$Z$ basis states), thus referring to $P_0$ as $S$.
 These states represent the optimal setting for information extraction: two orthogonal states, for which the Holevo bound guarantees a maximum of $1$-bit of information from measurements.
-We also numerically estimate mutual information and apply the Hoeffding concentration inequality \cite{hoeffding1994probability}, which guarantees with $99\%$ probability that our mutual information estimates are accurate up to $2\%$. (see Appendix section \ref{sec:mutual-info-estimation} for further details).
+We also numerically estimate mutual information and apply the Hoeffding concentration inequality \cite{hoeffding1994probability}, which guarantees with $99\%$ probability (or failure probability $1\%$) that our mutual information estimates are accurate up to $2\%$ error, corresponding to estimates with (at least) 6623 samples. (see Appendix section \ref{sec:mutual-info-estimation} for further details).
+For reproducibility, all simulations use a fixed random-number-generator seed; the seed values, together with the full set of simulation parameters and the source code, are reported in the Data Availability statement.
+To avoid the exponential underflow of the unnormalized Kraus-matrix product at large $T$, we propagate \emph{normalized} conditional states, rescaling the trace to unity at every step; this keeps the matrix norm $O(1)$ and the Born-rule weight of each branch accurately tracked.